Drykx/Reinforcement_Learning-HFT_Project/README.md

 ## Future Work

-It will be interesting to understand how time delay impacts the performance of the agent and which tunning has to be implemented to enhance the agent's performance.
+It will be interesting to understand how time delay impacts the performance of the agent and the tuning required to enhance the agent's performance under this constraint.